newjersey/navigator.business.nj.gov/content/src/roadmaps/tasks/cannabis-evaluate-location.md

 >**Once completed, you will have:**
 >
->- A viable shop location and can start to plan for site renovations
+>- A viable site in a community that allows your cannabis business activities